 - Absentee Actor: Likely because it's an animated short appealing to kids despite being based on a mature cartoon, Maggie and Marge are the only Simpson family members to appear.
 Bart, Lisa and Homer are all MIA.

 - Arch-Enemy: Baby Gerald, Maggie's unibrow-sporting nemesis from the show, is her enemy here as well.

 - Artistic License Biology: A caterpillar takes much longer than five minutes to turn into a butterfly.

-- Art Shift: The character designs of the show is still recognizable, but the style of the short is more akin to a classic Looney Tunes short with a lot more exaggerated emotions and rubbery character animation.
+- Art Shift: The character designs of the show are still recognizable, but the style of the short is more akin to a classic Looney Tunes short with a lot more exaggerated emotions and rubbery character animation.

 - Bait-and-Switch: Maggie is carried towards the school's "Gifted Area," where children are given a clean environment and better resources to be creative... before her carrier walks her past it to the dingy "Nothing Special" room, complete with a poster reading "Honest Bunny Says: 'You Have No Future'."

 - Big Ol' Unibrow: Appropriate for Maggie's nemesis, evil Baby Gerald.